AM207/2018spring/wiki/hmctweaking.md

     Multiprocess sampling (2 chains in 2 jobs)
     NUTS: [theta, tau_log__, mu]
-    100%|██████████| 6000/6000 [00:17<00:00, 336.71it/s]
+    100%|██████████| 6000/6000 [00:11<00:00, 509.61it/s]
-    There were 204 divergences after tuning.
+    There were 914 divergences after tuning.
 Increase `target_accept` or reparameterize.
     The acceptance probability does not match the target.
-It is 0.623427492984, but should be close to 0.8.
+It is 0.445177634049, but should be close to 0.8.
 Try to increase the number of tuning steps.
-    There were 286 divergences after tuning.
+    There were 88 divergences after tuning.
 Increase `target_accept` or reparameterize.
+    The acceptance probability does not match the target.
+It is 0.71464739587, but should be close to 0.8.
+Try to increase the number of tuning steps.
+    The gelman-rubin statistic is larger than 1.05 for some parameters.
+This indicates slight problems during sampling.
-    The number of effective samples is smaller than 10% for some parameters.
+    The estimated number of effective samples is smaller than 200 for some parameters.